zkol/vsadmin/README.md

    * Open a terminal, change to the directory of server.sh, and execute:
      * **` sudo ./server.sh rollback `**
    * Script result:
+     * Asks for confirmation to rollback the last installation (if no world is running on the default port)
      * Downlads and installs the latest unstable version (if not already installed)
      * Restarts all running instances